TeaWhiteBro/teawhitebro.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm now a master student at National University of Singapore(NUS) majoring in Computing.
-At the same time, I'm working as a research assistant at [Nanjing University (Suzhou Campus)](https://njusz.nju.edu.cn/main.htm).
-Previously, I graduated with a bachelor's degree advised by [Prof. Ruihui Li](http://csee.hnu.edu.cn/people/liruihui) at [Hunan University](https://www.hnu.edu.cn/).
+At the same time, I'm working as Generative AI Research Intern at Riot Games.
+Previously, I was working as a research assistant at [Nanjing University (Suzhou Campus)](https://njusz.nju.edu.cn/main.htm).
+Before joining NUS, I graduated with a bachelor's degree advised by [Prof. Ruihui Li](http://csee.hnu.edu.cn/people/liruihui) at [Hunan University](https://www.hnu.edu.cn/).

 My research interest lies in computer graphics, especially in reconstruction and generation of 3d digital humans.

 # 🔥 News
+- *2025.12*: &nbsp;🎉🎉 I have received an internship offer from Riot Games in Singapore started from 2026 Jan.
+- *2025.11*: &nbsp;🎉🎉 One paper has been submitted to CVPR 2026, where I am listed as first author and co-first author.
-- *2025.05*: &nbsp;🎉🎉 I have received a offer of Master of Computing from the National University of Singapore!
+- *2025.05*: &nbsp;🎉🎉 I have received the offer of Master of Computing from the National University of Singapore!
 - *2025.04*: &nbsp;🎉🎉 Two paper has been submitted to ACM MM 2025, where I am listed as first author and co-first author.
 - *2024.11*: &nbsp;🎉🎉 I am officially working as a research assistant at NJU(SZ), any coffee chat is welcomed!